 NOTE:These steps pertain to Skype version 5.
 The version on your computer might be different.

 To select the webcam as the default video input device in muvee autoProducer 6 software program:

 - Press the Windows + Q keys on the keyboard, type muvee autoProducer 6 in the search field, and then select muvee autoProducer 6 from the results list.

 - Select From My Camcorder .

 - In the Select camcorder area, select HP Webcam or USB 2.0 Camera .
 Then click Done .

-NOTE: There are many other types of software that can access the webcam and display video, such as Skype, Yahoo Messenger, YouCam, TouchSmart Webcam, and others.
+NOTE: There are many other types of software that can access the webcam and display video, such as Skype, Yahoo Messenger, YouCam, HP TouchSmart Webcam, and others.
 Each of these have their own settings and menu items.
 Explore the options for each program in order to set the webcam device.

 Video should appear after selecting the webcam as a source.
 If not, continue to step 2.

-Step 2: Restart the computer
+Step 2: Restarting the computer to correct webcam problems

 The webcam may be associated with another software program or not responding.
 Often, simply restarting the computer can correct the problem.
 Restart the computer and open your Webcam software as soon as Windows finishes loading.